haus-scholia/haus-scholia.github.io/charter/index.markdown

 - /m is for the whole map... remember that you're representing the guild.
 - If it's not one of those things, it probably belongs in a whisper (/w).

+###The Bank

+- Deposit only what you want to give away.
+- If you need something, take it, but don't be greedy.
+- Gold deposited goes to the Commander Fund.

+###The Commander Fund

+- A commander is needed for groups larger than a single party (squads, trains, zergs, missions, runs).
+- Being a commander is a huge responsibility.
+- Friedegund Frei wants that responsibility, and is proving herself through a number of [ordeals](https://docs.google.com/spreadsheet/ccc?key=0Alk-dTyQnKtrdG1CVTN5Z2J4R04wWldRWHJrODV4MFE&usp=drive_web#gid=7).
+- The guild will finance her goal, if she proves herself.

 ##Activities

-Official guild nights are currently Saturdays, 10pm.
+Official guild nights are currently Saturdays, 9pm.
 Log in, join Steam voice chat, and party up!
 You can find someone online most every other night as well, but those are all freeform.

 Here is a list of the various things we might be doing (in no particular order):